 Cambodia Town is also home to a large Latino population and most of the bars in the area, like El Sauz, Mexcala Bar, Trojan III and Zacatecas, cater primarily to them.
 The restaurants evince more variety, including, of course, many Mexican, “Thai Chinese Cambodian,” and others, including Siem Reap, Lily Bakery & Food Express, Bamboo Island, Daily Sandwiches & Battombong, 24 Seven Donut (the only donut shop!?), Kim’s Deli, Fantastic Pizza, Thai Rosmanee, Pho Thanh Lich, Tacos Y Mariscos Puente, Pho Hanh, Cafe Phuong Vy (or Vi), New Panda, Chinese King BBQ and Long-Xuyen Billiards & Coffee.

-The 1996 release of the compilation Cambodia Rocks ignited a microfad for kitschy Khmer Circle music.
+The 1996 release of the compilation Cambodia Rocks ignited a microfad for kitschy (but good!)
+Khmer Circle music.
 In 2001, after returning from a trip to Cambodia, Ethan and Zac Holtzman formed Dengue Fever and recruited their Khmer singer, Chhom Nimol, after catching one of her performances in Cambodia Town.

 There are several other ways to experience Cambodian culture in and around Cambodia Town.
 The first Cambodian Arts and Handicrafts Exhibition took place last year and may become an annual event.
 There is a parade down Anaheim on Cambodian New Year.
 The Anniversary of Cambodia Town's Designation is recognized in July.
 There’s also the Khmer Arts Academy and the Kok Thlok dance troupe.